 Minimum Effective Dose Vs. Maximum Effective Dose

 About a year ago I came across a post on twitter, “I’m tired of hearing about minimum effective dose, I want to hear more about maximum effective dose.”
 And reading the replies, there was a lot of shared sentiment.
-For a while Twitter was awash of posts expounding on minimum effective dose; you couldn’t escape it if you were following coaches in the track & field or strength & conditioning worlds.
+For a while, Twitter was awash of posts expounding on minimum effective dose; you couldn’t escape it if you were following coaches in the track & field or strength & conditioning worlds.
 But I was surprised how many people took minimum effective dose to effectively mean: How can I do as little as possible?

 Minimum Effective Dose Defined